 Fizzy Frozen Baking Soda Stars

 Fun summer science for kids!
 These frozen baking soda stars are simple to make and make a great patriotic or 4th of July science activity.
-Great for a hot day outside.
+Great for a hot day outside!

-Grow Crystal Seahells
+Grow Crystal Seashells

 Experiment with growing borax crystals on seashells for summer or ocean science!
 Our seashells come from a beach, but you can easily pick up a bag of shells to try at home if you don’t live near the beach.